 November 2024

 Click on the event title(s) below for more information.
-Leave your questions or comments below, or contact us for registration information.
+Leave your questions or comments below, or complete the "Contact Us" form to the right for registration information.
 The events below are open group sessions from our Seminars, Advanced Use of English and Professional Conversation programmes; contact us to ask about scheduling open on-demand or closed private programmes.

 27 October 2024